-His most recent artworks therefore focus almost exclusively on color and material choice.
+His most recent artworks focus exclusively on color and material choice.
 Zago’s approach is to use watercolors, colored pencils, and chalk pastels to lay out color juxtapositions that hopefully end in organic shapes that please his and his viewers’ eyes.
-Zago considers these experiments both a natural evolution from the expressive use of color employed in his portraits as well as a departure from his previous figurative imagery and the angular confines of the square motif prevalent in most of his work throughout 2016.
+Zago considers these experiments like a natural evolution from the expressive use of color employed in his earlier portraits.

 Zago currently lives in Kearny, NJ and received his BA in Visual Arts with concentrations in Drawing and Painting, and Art History from Ramapo College of New Jersey in 2016.
 His work has been featured in solo and group exhibitions in Newark, NJ, Mahwah, NJ, and Beacon, NY.